You'rE a woman of faith raising kids who are, well, different.

 I tried everything.
 We read virtue stories and Scripture.
 We had star charts and books about the saints.
 We did testing and evaluation, plus the requisite occupational and physical therapy.
 But despite all that, we still had phone calls about problem behavior.

 I didn't realize being different comes with extras, and Those Extras are an opportunity for Grace

-The more I learned about 2E kids and giftedness, the more our imperfections became the face of God.
-We were the people God intended from the moment of our conception: intensely curious, creative, beautiful children, and a mother with a heart for the Lord.
+The more I learned about kids who are differently-wired, the more our imperfections became the face of God.
+I realized we were the people God intended from the moment of our conception: intensely curious, creative, beautiful children, and a mother with a heart for the Lord.

 Where once I doubted myself and my children, God’s grace has proven we’re on a journey that’s unrepeatable and unique.
 I love it, and my mission is to share this truth with other women who are doubting this life of intense opposites.